WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Background and Related Work

 \subsection{Mixture of Experts}

 \emph{Mixture of Experts} (MoE) is a classical ensemble learning framework that combines multiple models to achieve more expressive and accurate predictions~\citep{Jacob_Jordan-1991, jordan1994hierarchical}.
 Formally, an MoE model consists of $N$ \emph{expert networks}, denoted by $f_i: \mathbb{R}^d \rightarrow \mathbb{R}^{d_v}$ for $i = 1, \dots, N$.
-A \emph{gating function}, $G: \mathbb{R}^d \rightarrow \mathbb{R}^{N}$, then dynamically determines the contribution of each expert for a given input $\xbm \in \RR^d$.
-The gating function depends on a set of learned \emph{score functions}, $s_i: \mathbb{R}^d \rightarrow \mathbb{R}$, associated with each expert, resulting in the following formulation:
+A \emph{gating function}, $G: \mathbb{R}^d \rightarrow \mathbb{R}^{N}$, dynamically determines the contribution of each expert for a given input $\xbm \in \RR^d$.
+The gating function is defined by a set of learned \emph{score functions}, $s_i: \mathbb{R}^d \rightarrow \mathbb{R}$, associated with each expert. {The final output is formulated as:}